Alamantus/Lexiconga/README.md

 ## Future Plans
 In the future, I'm planning to:
-* add the ability to easily share dictionaries by your Public Name, but all dictionaries will be private by default
 * enable account deletion if you lose trust or hope in Lexiconga's services
-* ad removal option?
+* provide an ad removal option?

 ## Thanks!
 If you like Lexiconga and want to buy me a cup of coffee for the service, you can **[donate throughPaypal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=MCCSYGQCR5TLY&lc=US&item_name=Lexiconga&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted)** to help keep it online if you want.